Opinion: After ‘no comment,’ Biden’s response to Maui will be key – KION546

 Republicans have pounced.
 Former President Donald Trump — who himself was attacked for the way that he handled several disasters, including when Hurricane Maria hit Puerto Rico in 2017— released a video stating: “To say ‘no comment’ is oftentimes fine but to be smiling when you say it, especially against such a tragedy as this, is absolutely horrible and unacceptable.”

 To be sure, messaging was never Biden’s strong suit; he is known more for his gaffes and verbal stumbles than soaring rhetoric, and he has worked hard to dial down the incessant noise that came from the White House when Trump was in office.
-While Biden’s aides have been quick to say that the president is focused on the actual needs of the survivors on the ground, rhetoric is important, and public silence can hurt a president.
+While Biden’s aides have been quick to say that the president is focused on the actual needs of the survivors on the ground.
+They point out that he has spoken about the situation on several occasions in public appearances and on television.
+But he has not delivered the defining speech on this moment.

 Most famously, President George W. Bush faced an intense backlash following Hurricane Katrina in August 2005.
 As the brutal storm bore down on Louisiana, Mississippi and Florida, Democrats criticized the administration’s response, slamming Bush for failing to devote sufficient resources to save New Orleans as the city went under water.
 He didn’t say enough or do enough.
 And when he did speak up, his comments were often poorly received.
 When Bush publicly praised Michael Brown, the head of FEMA by saying, “Brownie, you’re doing a heck of a job,” it didn’t sit well with residents who were watching conditions on the ground continually deteriorate.
 A photograph of him sitting on Air Force One flying above New Orleans turned into a symbol of his indifference.
 Bush later admitted that the image resulted in voters seeing him as “detached and uncaring, no question about it.”
 The racial composition of the city — New Orleans has a majority Black population — fueled the perception that the Republican White House was simply not concerned about non-White citizens.
 The failures of the response impacted how voters perceived Bush’s leadership skills and the governing competence of the GOP more broadly.

-Note: This article has been updated to note Biden’s statements about Maui.